 Also does not include the obligation of the Central Arizona Water Conservation District ("CAWCD") to the United States Department of the Interior (the "Department of the Interior"), for repayment of certain capital costs for construction of the Central Arizona Project ("CAP").
-CAP is a 336-mile long system of aqueducts, tunnels, pumping plants and pipelines which delivers water from the Colorado River to Maricopa, Pinal and Pima Counties in Arizona (including the Town).
+CAP is a 336-mile long system of aqueducts, tunnels, pumping plants and pipelines which delivers water from the Colorado River to Maricopa, Pinal and Pima Counties in Arizona (including the City).
 The obligation to CAP is evidenced by a master contract between CAWCD and the Department of the Interior.
 In April 2003, the United States and CAWCD agreed to settle litigation over the amount of the construction cost repayment obligation, the amount of the respective obligations for payment of the operation, maintenance and replacement costs and the application of certain revenues and credits against such obligations and costs.
 Under the agreement, CAWCD's obligation for substantially all of the CAP features that have been constructed so far will be set at \$1.646 billion, which amount assumes (but does not mandate) that the United States will acquire a total of 667,724 acre feet of CAP water for federal purposes.
 The United States will complete unfinished CAP construction work related to the water supply system and regulatory storage stages of CAP at no additional cost to CAWCD.
 Of the \$1.646 billion repayment obligation, 73% will be interest bearing and the remaining 27% will be non-interest bearing.
 These percentages are fixed for the entire 50-year repayment period, which commenced October 1, 1993.
 CAWCD is a multi-county water conservation district having boundaries coterminous with the exterior boundaries of Maricopa, Pima and Pinal Counties.
 It was formed for the express purpose of paying administrative costs and expenses of the CAP and to assist in the repayment to the United States of the CAP capital costs.
 Repayment will be made from a combination of power revenues, subcontract revenues (i.e., agreements with municipal, industrial and agricultural water users for delivery of CAP water) and a tax levy against all taxable property within CAWCD's boundaries.
 At the date of this Official Statement, the tax levy is limited to 14 cents per \$100 of Net Limited Assessed Property Value, of which 14 cents is being levied.
 (See Sections 48-3715 and 48-3715.02, Arizona Revised Statutes.)
 There can be no assurance that such levy limit will not be increased or removed at any time during the life of the contract.

-- (c) The combined tax rate includes the tax rate for debt service payments and the tax rate for all other purposes such as maintenance and operation and capital outlay. - (d) Includes the "State Equalization Assistance Property Tax" which is levied by the County and has been set at \$0.4263 per \$100 of Net Limited Assessed Property Value for fiscal year 2021/22.
-Such amount is adjusted annually pursuant to Section 41-1276, Arizona Revised Statutes. - (e) The assessed value of the Pima County Flood Control District does not include any personal property assessed valuation of the County. - (f) Includes the Bonds. - (g) Reflects reduction in authorization from the Election in connection with the issuance of the Bonds. - Source: The various entities and Property Tax Rates and Assessed Values, Arizona Tax Research Association and the Pima County Department of Finance and Risk Management.
+- (b) Includes the "State Equalization Assistance Property Tax" which is levied by the County and has been set at \$0.4009 per \$100 of Net Limited Assessed Property Value for tax year 2023.
+The State Equalization Assistance Property Tax will decrease to \$0.3909 per \$100 of Net Limited Assessed Property Value for tax year 2024, \$0.3824 per \$100 of Net Limited Assessed Property Value for tax year 2025, \$0.3295 per \$100 of Net Limited Assessed Property Value for tax year 2026 and \$0.2871 per \$100 of Net Limited Assessed Property Value for tax year 2027. - (c) Includes the Bonds. - (d) Reflects reduction in authorization from the Election in connection with the issuance of the Bonds. - Source: The various entities, Property Tax Rates and Assessed Values, Arizona Tax Research Association, State and County Abstract of the Assessment Roll, Arizona Department of Revenue and the Treasurer of the County.